byzer-org/byzer-doc/kolo-lang/en-us/grammar/outline.md

 This syntax works in the desktop version.
 Different Notebook implementations may vary, but the overall format is consistent.

-If you want to achieve package-level reuse, Kolo-lang uses Github as the package manager.
-For example, lib-core is an example of Kolo-lang Lib:
+If you want to achieve package-level reuse, Byzer-lang uses Github as the package manager.
+For example, lib-core is an example of Byzer-lang Lib:

 ```
 https://github.com/allwefantasy/lib-core